rgrams/discworld_mud_plugins/README.md

 ```

 ## Plugin Reloader
+[Download Link](https://raw.githubusercontent.com/rgrams/discworld_mud_plugins/master/Plugin_Reloader.xml) (right-click and save as...)

 A tiny plugin for reloading other plugins by typing a command or pressing a hotkey combination.

 Type "`reload plugin <plugin_name>`" to reload any other installed plugin.
 You can also press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>R</kbd> to reload the last plugin you reloaded.
 The last plugin name is saved between sessions.

+## Map Door Text Parser
+[Download Link](https://raw.githubusercontent.com/rgrams/discworld_mud_plugins/master/MapDoorTextParser.lua) (right-click and save as...)

+A lua module to translate the result of '`map door text`' or the contents of the "room.writtenmap" GMCP packet into a convenient table of rooms and lists of living things.

 ## window
+[Download Link](https://raw.githubusercontent.com/rgrams/discworld_mud_plugins/master/window.lua) (right-click and save as...)

 A Lua module to help manage miniwindows inside the client window that plugins can use to show stuff.
 The ones created by this module will already be set up with some common features:

 * Drag the main area to move the window.